dadheech-vartika/She-Help/README.md

 ## Inspiration
-The 21st century has largely been characterized by an innovation race, but the reality is that it might not be possible to launch a small business without qualifying for financing.
-LendHer seeks to financially educate and lend to female youth entrepreneurs, empowering them to realize their dreams
+The 21st century has been largely characterized by an innovation race, but the reality is that it might not be possible to launch a small business without qualifying for financing.
+She-Help seeks to financially support and  educate female youth entrepreneurs, empowering them to realize their dreams.

 ## What it does